readthedocs/blog/sphinx-4-4-release-other-ecosystem-news.rst

 Sphinx 4.4 is supported on Read the Docs.
 By default, RTD will install the latest version for you, as described in :ref:`our documentation <readthedocs:build-default-versions:external dependencies>`.
-If you are :ref:`pinning your dependencies <readthedocs:guides/reproducible-builds:pinning dependencies>` to improve the reproducibility of your builds, you can change the pinned version to ``sphinx==4.4.0`` in either your ``requirements.txt`` or ``environment.yml``.
+If you are :doc:`pinning your dependencies <readthedocs:guides/reproducible-builds>` to improve the reproducibility of your builds, you can change the pinned version to ``sphinx==4.4.0`` in either your ``requirements.txt`` or ``environment.yml``.